DatNguyen2711/Devops-Pipeline-On-premise/Kubernetes/README.md

-## Running application on K8S cluster
+## Running Application On Kubernetes Cluster

 ### Tech using